Hiring outside EU

 2) You register the foreign expert’s short-term employment at the Police and Border Guard office in Estonia, so your employee can relocate to Estonia on a D-visa and start work right away.
 The process of employment registration, visa application and actual relocation takes less than a month.

-When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia, multiplied by the coefficient 1.24 – 2 (in euros amounting to 1321,00 – 2130,00).
-These amounts remain applicable until June 16, 2016.
-The adjustment is made once a year in June.
+When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia (in euros around 1201,00 in 3rd quarter of 2017).

 If a residence permit is issued without compliance with salary requirements, the salary must be sufficient for an employee’s subsistence in Estonia.